HuyTheSkeleton/draftgap-plus/README.md

     * **Negative Delta (-):** Shown in **red**.
 This champion statistically hurts your team composition.

 ### 2. Smart Suggestion 🧠
-A new drafting mode inspired by Pro Play strategies (LCK/LPL) that automatically adjusts the suggestion algorithm based on the draft phase.
+A new drafting mode inspired by Pro Play that automatically adjusts the suggestion algorithm based on the draft phase.

 * **Phase 1 (First 2 Picks):** Prioritizes **"Power Picks"**.
 It accounts for raw champion winrates to help you secure the strongest meta champions early.
 * **Phase 2 (Remaining Picks):** Switches to **"Synergy/Counter"** mode.
 It ignores individual champion winrates to focus entirely on which champions complete your specific team composition and counter the enemy.